Boeing faces new petition for union at South Carolina plant

-Boeing said it was the third petition in less than three years filed by the International Association of Machinists and Aerospace Workers (IAM) seeking to unionize workers at the plant located in a strongly anti-union state.
+Boeing said it was the third petition in less than three years filed by the International Association of Machinists and Aerospace Workers (IAM), seeking to unionize workers at the plant that is located in a strongly anti-union state.

 "The company will challenge this filing because we strongly believe that the IAM's attempt to isolate our flight line teammates is unreasonable and is prohibited by federal law," said Joan Robinson-Berry, vice president and general manager of Boeing South Carolina.